A cast of characters in the Petraeus sex scandal

 WASHINGTON - One day CIA Director David Petraeus was sending out signals he'd like to stay on for President Barack Obama's second term.
 The next he was hurrying to the White House to offer his resignation and remorse over an extramarital affair.
 In rapid succession, other characters have emerged in North Carolina, Florida and Afghanistan with story lines that resemble the latest installment of "Real Housewives."

 And the scandal's become so complicated you need a scorecard to keep track:

 The other woman.
-Now a 40-year-old author and married mom of two young children, she met Petraeus while she was an Army reservist and graduate student at Harvard in 2006.
+Now a 40-year-old author and married mom of two young children, she was a West Point-educated Army reservist and graduate student when she met Petraeus at Harvard in 2006.
 She later embarked on a case study on his leadership of the Iraq War.
 After he took the helm in Afghanistan, Broadwell expanded her work into a biography, gaining unprecedented access to Petraeus and his commanders.
 It's called "All In: The Education of General David Petraeus."

 Their affair began in November 2011, a couple of months after he became CIA director, according to retired Army Col. Steve Boylan, a friend of the Petraeus family.
 It ended last summer, Boylan said.

 The relationship was exposed after Broadwell of Charlotte, N.C., sent emails to another woman, Jill Kelley, warning her to stay away from Petraeus, officials said.

 All threads in the story trace back to this Tampa, Fla., socialite.